sbritorodr/rasch/README.md

 Rust CLI used to execute any terminal commands selecting multiple files inside a directory.
 It uses easy to remember filters and settings. *(rust + batch)*

-Also, you can choose not to select files and only loop n times a command with.
+Also, you can choose not to select files and only loop n times a command with `-l <NUMBER>`.
 This is useful for something like repeating `"echo rash"` n times to a maximun of **255**.

 ## Installation